Businesses

 ITC classification errors: Treating exports as "exempt" instead of "zero-rated" — a distinction that determines whether full ITC can be claimed.
 Zero-rated supplies allow complete ITC; exempt supplies do not.
 Exporters also commonly include blocked credits under Section 17(5) (motor vehicles, food, club memberships) in their refund calculations.

-HSN code mistakes: Using 4-digit HSN codes when 8-digit codes are mandatory for all export invoices regardless of turnover.
-From May 2025, manual HSN entry has been disabled in GSTR-1 — codes must be selected from a dropdown.
+HSN code mistakes: Using 4-digit HSN codes when 8-digit codes are mandatory for all export invoices, regardless of turnover.
+In 2025, the portal phased out manual HSN entry in GSTR-1 — codes must now be selected from a mandatory dropdown.
 Wrong HSN codes trigger IRP Error 2176, block e-invoice generation, and can lead to customs classification disputes.

-Exporters have two paths to recover GST on exports, both significantly improved by the November 2025 risk-based provisional refund system.
+Exporters have two paths to recover GST on exports, both of which have been significantly improved by the November 2025 risk-based IGST refund provisional mechanism.

 Key refund timelines remain strict: